 b) two main-beam headlamps.

-6. A vehicle (eg a vintage or veteran vehicle) does not meet standard headlamp requirements, and:
+3. A motorcycle (eg a vintage or veteran motorcycle) does not meet standard headlamp requirements, and:

 a) does not have a valid vehicle identity card with a lighting equipment endorsement, or

 b) does not meet the conditions of the lighting equipment endorsement in its vehicle identity card.

 4. A device that allows the headlamps to flash alternately is fitted to a motorcycle that is not an emergency vehicle or a pilot vehicle.

 5. A motorcycle is fitted with a dipped-beam headlamp that projects the maximum intensity of the beam to the right.

 Condition (Note 4)